yashketkar/yelp-dataset-challenge/README.md

 Installation
 ------------
 - Download and extract the source files and yelp dataset.

-- The following steps perform various computations to generate Topics & a link of database dump is provided in the end.
+- Run `pip install pymongo`
+- Run `pip install nltk`

-	- python Loader.py
+- Run import nltk and nltk.download() in a python shell
+- Run `pip install gensim`
-		- Depency - pymongo.
-Run `pip install pymongo`
+- Run `pip install bottle`

+Order to run the files and use.
+- python CorpusLoader.py
 	- Populates the reviews for Phoenix from the dataset json where type of business equals to the restaurant

-	- python Normalizer.py
-		- Dependency - nltk.
-Run `pip install nltk`.
-Also nltk corpus data, So need to import nltk and run nltk.download() in a python shell
 	- Makes Reviews more simplified for Online Analysis

 - python OnlineLDA.py
-		- Dependency - gensim.
-Run `pip install gensim`
 	- Gensim python library creates a LDA model for different reviews.

 - python ShowTopics.py
 	- Displays the six major topics and the sub-topics with maximum weightages Respectively
 	- All 60 topics were categorised so as to highlight the sub-topic they represent
 	- The 60 subtopics highlighted in _topics.txt_

-	The required data is now computed and a few auxiliary scripts are present in the .tar.gz which are used to generate other graphs like Business Frequency Topic was plotted by data generated using : `getFreqBusinessTopic.py`

--Running the Graphical User Interface
+- python getBusinessRating.py
+ - Create Ratings Collection in MongoDB

+- python getBusinessInfo.py
+ - Create Business Info Collection in MongoDB

 - python 'getBusinessTopic.py'
-		- Dependency - bottle.
-Run `pip install bottle`
+ - Running the Graphical User Interface
-		- Creates a web server listening at 0.0.0.0:8030 which renders the application
+ - Creates a web server listening at http://localhost:8030/ which renders the application

+- python getFreqBusinessTopic.py
+ - Business Frequency Topic is plotted by data generated

+- python ShowTopicsForReview.py
+ - Displays the topics for review.